-Matt Baier on Preventing Sloppiness by Diana
+Matt Baier on Preventing Sloppiness

 Twice a week, every week, I whip out my Purell sanitizing wipes & scrub away all of the awful little imperfections that somehow managed to dirty up my desk– from food crumbs to ink stains.
 Viola!
 Clean.
 And it should stay that way, right?